anton-liauchuk/educational-platform/docs/architecture-decisions/0004-validation.md

 - return validation object.

 ## Decision
 Always valid approach will be used.
 So domain model will be changed from one valid state to another valid state.
+Technically, validation rules are defined on `Command` models and executed during processing the command.
+Javax validation-api is used for defining the validation rules via annotations.
 - https://danielwhittaker.me/2016/04/20/how-to-validate-commands-in-a-cqrs-application/
 - https://enterprisecraftsmanship.com/posts/validate-commands-cqrs/
 - https://enterprisecraftsmanship.com/posts/validation-and-ddd/